 Mexico (specifically, what we’re calling the “real Mexico”… anything outside a resort town), is not the first place people think about visiting, especially given all the the negative press it gets.
 Nearly everybody at home would either ask “is it safe?” or warn us to “be careful”.

 Certain parts of Mexico can certainly be dangerous.
 But Mexico City has been cleaned up over the last several years, especially the Centro Historico and other central neighbourhoods.
 And the Yucatán is considered the safest area in Mexico.
 And we did feel safe the entire time, though you do need to be smart and have a good head on your shoulders.
 If you’re looking for an adventure, continue exploring this website.

 The heart of Mexico City lights up during Christmas.
 At the centre of the city the cathedral and main square, the Zócalo.
 The square measures 240 m × 240 m, ranking among the largest city squares in the world.

-For Christmas, the Zócalo becomes a winter wonderland.
+For Christmas in Mexico City, the Zócalo becomes a winter wonderland.
 (Funny that we were trying to escape the cold, while the Mexicans were seemingly trying to embrace it.)
 A large ice skating rink was constructed in the southern half of the square, while the northern side was home to a large inner tube toboggan hill.
 All the buildings facing the square were decorated for Christmas, and everything in between was full of people.

 So while we were away from family and friends for the holidays, we had more then enough company to make us feel welcome.